Arkansas Highway 180: Former routes

-Arkansas Highway 180 was a state highway of 1.5 mi in Fayetteville.
+Arkansas Highway 180 (AR 180) was a state highway of 1.5 mi in Fayetteville.
 Its original location was along Assembly Road and Skyline Drive where it circled around Mount Sequoyah and returned to its single terminus of Highway 45.
 This segment was dropped from the state highway system in the early 1990s.

-Arkansas Highway 180 was a state highway of 1.8 mi in Fayetteville.
-The route began at U.S. Route 71 Business in Fayetteville and followed Township Road, Gregg Avenue and Drake Street before ending at AR 112.
-In the 1990s this segment was extended north along Gregg Avenue and ended at a spur of U.S. 71 Business on the north end of Fayetteville.
+Arkansas Highway 180 (AR 180) was a state highway of 1.8 mi in Fayetteville.
+The route began at US 71B in Fayetteville and followed Township Road, Gregg Avenue and Drake Street before ending at Highway 112.
+In the 1990s this segment was extended north along Gregg Avenue and ended at the Fulbright Expressway on the north end of Fayetteville.
 This segment was dropped from the state highway system in 2008 following the widening of Gregg Avenue.